beryllium-org/OS/README.md

 1) Install a supported CircuitPython version onto the board.<br />
     Detailed instructions regarding CircuitPython can be found [here](https://learn.adafruit.com/welcome-to-circuitpython).<br />
-2) Download the latest ljinux release for your board and extract it onto it.<br />
+2) Download the latest Beryllium OS release for your board and extract it onto it.<br />
     <b>Or even better</b>, if you wish to use the latest and greatest, clone this repository and from within the "source" folder, run <code>make install</code> with your board mounted.<br />
     DO NOT run with <code>-j</code>!!!<br />
     This command will automatically update the system files if they already exist.<br />